AntoniousEmadkamel/Kenz_El_Moslem/README.md

-# Quaran_APP
+# Kenz_El_Moslem

-Quaran_APP is a Flutter mobile application designed to provide a comprehensive, interactive, and visually appealing Islamic experience.
+Kenz_El_Moslem is a Flutter mobile application designed to provide a comprehensive, interactive, and visually appealing Islamic experience.
 The app is structured following best practices for scalable development, with an emphasis on modularity and maintainability.

 ---